 An antagonist is the force of a story that the protagonist contends with; whether it be human, natural or supernatural.
 Antagonists do not always have evil intentions, but are defined by their force against the story’s protagonist.

-To better understand how an antagonist hinges on their relationship to the protagonist, take a look at this video of the Joker from The Dark Knight.
+To better understand how an antagonist hinges on their relationship to the protagonist, take a look at this video.

 This video explores how his function as an effective antagonist is dependent on challenging the protagonist.
 The Joker is a villain because of his intent to cause harm and chaos through his actions against the protagonist.